jpegleg/cryptoCore/README.md

 These functions were created for academic usage and prototyping.
 But there is some practical usage here too.
 In this example, you are doing a forensic statistical analysis of an intercepted one time pad.

+Here is one example:

+You have a one time pad as follows:
+11001101111111001001001001000001001

-As part of your investigation, you need to XOR one 1090 character binary string against 800 data set strings in your library directory.
+And you need to XOR it against your library of 35 bit strings.
+Send your pad to a.xor:

+echo -n 11001101111111001001001001000001001 > ~/seeds/a.xor

+And place only your library of 35 bit strings in ~/seeds/

+Then run an XOR batch against the one time pad, outputting the results to files:

+otpbatch

+The stripper function is used to sanitize data, just a wrapper for the tr command.
-Validate your test file.
-These should both return 1090.
+Here we use stripper to validate your test file.
+These should both return 35.

 cat ~/seeds/a.xor | wc -c
 cat ~/seeds/a.xor | stripper | wc -c

 Validate the test library.
-These should also return 1090.
+These should also return 35.

-for data in $(ls library/*); do
+for data in $(ls seeds/*); do
      echo "$data"
      cat "$data" | wc -c
      echo "$data stripped"
      cat "$data" | stripper | wc -c done

-Then run your XOR against each data input and store the results.

-or data in $(ls library/);
-    do cat library/"$data" | stripper > ~/seeds/b.xor
-    exor > ~/seeds/result"$data".out
-done